ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 SHARPy can be installed as a standalone package, without the use of a package manager.
 If you wish to install using the Anaconda package manager, please use the following tutorial [HERE](#setting-up-the-python-environment-anaconda), or make a custom installation with a develop build or modified compilation settings [HERE](#custom-installation).
 The quick install is geared towards getting the release build of SHARPy running as quickly and simply as possible.

+1. If the prerequisite algebra packages are not installed, they can be installed as following   (with a Homebrew equivelent for Mac installs):
+    ```bash
+    sudo apt install -y libblas-dev liblapack-dev libeigen3-dev
+    ```

-1. Check that your Python version is 3.10.
+2. Check that your Python version is 3.10 or higher.
 Other versions may be incompatible with the required modules.
     ```bash
     python --version
     ```

-2. Move into the cloned repository:
+3. Move into the cloned repository:
     ```bash
     cd sharpy
     ```

-3. Create a directory `build` that will be used during CMake's building process and `cd` into it.
-   Ensure it is located in the main ./sharpy folder otherwise the following steps won't work:
+4. Install SHARPy:
     ```bash
-    mkdir build
-    cd build
-    ```

-4. Prepare UVLM and xbeam for compilation using `gfortran` and `g++` in their release builds running.
-If you'd like to change compilers see the Custom Installation.
-    ```bash
-    cmake ..
-    ```

-5. Compile the libraries.
-    ```bash
-    make install -j 4
-    ```
-    where the number after the `-j` flag will specify how many cores to use during installation.
-    This should take approximately 2 minutes (Tested on MacOS Sonoma).

-6. Finally, leave the build directory and install SHARPy:
-    ```bash
-    cd ..
     pip install .
     ```
+    This will install any required Python packages as well as building the xbeam and UVLM libraries.
+This may take a few minutes.

     There are options for what to install if required.
 For instance, to install the basic package with documentation, just do ```bash pip install  .[docs]```.
 For the whole lot, ```bash pip install  .[all]```.

+    In systems without root access, you may not have permission to install using this method.
+In that case, to complete a local install:

+    ```bash
+    python setup.py --user
+    ```

-7. You can check the version of SHARPy you are running with:
+4. You can check the version of SHARPy you are running with:
     ```bash
     sharpy --version
     ```